-Published: August 2013

 Worldwide, acute diarrhea constitutes a major cause of morbidity and mortality, especially among the very young, very old, and infirm.
 It is estimated that each year, U.S. adults experience 99 million episodes of acute diarrhea or gastroenteritis, resulting in about 8 million physician visits and more than 250,000 hospital admissions each year (1.5% of adult hospitalizations).
 Most acute diarrhea or gastroenteritis cases are caused by enteric infections.
 Food and waterborne outbreaks involving a relatively small subset of population and recurrent bouts of illness in others comprise most cases.

 Diarrhea is more prevalent among adults who are exposed to children and non-toilet-trained infants, particularly in a daycare setting.
 It is also more prevalent in travelers to tropical regions, homosexual males, persons with underlying immunosuppression, and those living in nonhygienic environments who are exposed to contaminated water or foods.
 Women are more susceptible to travel-related diarrhea than men.

 Approximately 8-9 L of fluid enters the intestines daily – 1-2 L represents food and liquid intake, and the rest is from endogenous sources such as salivary, gastric, pancreatic, biliary, and intestinal secretions.
 Most of the fluid, about 6-7 L, is absorbed in the small intestine, and only about 1-2 L is presented to the colon.
 Most of this is absorbed as it passes through the colon, leaving a stool output of about 100-200 g/day.
-Although many organisms simply impair the normal absorptive processes in the small intestine and colon, others organisms, such as Vibrio cholerae, secrete a toxin that causes the colonic mucosa to secrete, rather than absorb, fluid and electrolytes.
+Although many organisms simply impair the normal absorptive processes in the small intestine and colon, others organisms, such as Vibrio cholerae, secrete a toxin that causes the small intestinal cells to secrete, rather than absorb, fluid and electrolytes.
 As a result, voluminous diarrhea may occur.